RadioAstronomySoftwareGroup/pyradiosky/docs/tutorial.rst

 multiplied by the pixel area to get the fluxes for the new point components.
 If the healpix map is in temperature units, the units can be optionally converted to Jy.
 This is useful for some simulators that only accept point-like source components.
-An example using this method is shown in :ref:`plotting_healpix_maps`.
+An example using this method is shown below and an interesting effect related to changing the coordinate frame is shown in :ref:`plotting_healpix_maps`.

 Similarly, the :meth:`pyradiosky.SkyModel.assign_to_healpix` method can be used to assign point components to their nearest healpix pixel.
 Caution is advised for this method as it